Scalekit FAST MCP Integration is now live

 Imagine you’re developing a photo-sharing API (https://api.photoshare.com) used by mobile apps and AI agents to access protected photos.
 Each app or agent receives an OAuth token after users log in.
 The resource server must ensure this token is valid before serving sensitive content.

 Instead of blindly trusting tokens, your API or AI agent uses token introspection to confirm token validity in real time.
+The token submitted to the introspection endpoint is typically a string value representing the access token to be validated.

 How token introspection works